 The domain decomposition can be built manually by the modeler, or an automatic load balancer can be used.

 A load balancer generates the domain decomposition using the model recipe and a description of the available computational resources on which the model will run described by an execution context.
-Currently Arbor provides one load balancer and more will be added over time.
+Currently Arbor provides one automatic load balancer and a method for manually listing out the cells per MPI task.
+More approaches might be added over time.